List of Major League Soccer hat-tricks: Multiple hat-tricks

 The following table lists the number of hat-tricks scored by players who have scored two or more hat-tricks.
 This list does not include playoff hat-tricks.
 Players whose names are in bold are still currently active in Major League Soccer.
-As of October 9, 2022.
+Players whose names are in italics no longer play in the league, but are still active players.
+As of October 18, 2025.

 Hat-tricks by nationality

 The following table lists the number of hat-tricks scored by players from a single nation.
 This list does not include playoff hat-tricks.
-As of October 9, 2022.
+As of October 18, 2025.

+Hat-tricks by team

+The following table lists the number of hat-tricks scored by the different MLS teams.
+This list does not include playoff hat-tricks.
+As of October 18, 2025.